Overview

 by Prof. Timo Hämäläinen, Tampere University

-This lecture provides an introductory overview of the chip design process, covering key steps from initial specification and architecture design to RTL development, verification, synthesis, physical design, fabrication, and final testing of the chip. -
+This lecture provides an introductory overview of the chip design process, covering key steps from initial specification and architecture design to RTL development, verification, synthesis, physical design, fabrication, and final testing of the chip.
+The lecture covers also the design process including project management, scheduling as well as developer roles and expertise and overall resourcing.
+We use real System-on-Chip designs from sochub.fi as use cases and takeouts.

 by Prof. Martin Schoeberl, Technical University of Denmark